 Con: More maintenance may be required for a used vehicle.

 Once you decide on buying new or used, it’s time to shop around for your car!
-But where do you get started?

 If you decide to buy a brand new vehicle, it can only be done at one location – the dealership.
 If you go down this path, try to do some research first on the make and model of a car you are interested in.
 The more knowledge you have, the more confident you will feel about your purchasing decision when you arrive at the dealership.